“If you can make a dipole antenna, then you can make any antenna.” – NC Scout

 - A length of wire – Can be 20 AWG primary wire, 14-gauge THHN, or even lamp cord.

-- (optional) Two inches of heat shrink tubing that fits over the wire and ring terminal crimp
+- (optional) One to two inches of heat shrink tubing that fits over the wire and ring terminal crimp

 - Measuring Tape

 - Wire Snips

 - Wire Crimpers